 A lack of diversity has been linked to groupthink, where instead of individuals feeling free to share their ideas, they go along with what everyone else is saying to fit in.
 This lack of dissenting opinions can lead to sub-par decision-making and an unwillingness to take risks.

 On the other hand, a more diverse workforce has been linked with increased creativity and innovation.
 Studies have shown that companies with more diverse workforces are not only more innovative but also more profitable.

 Despite the many benefits of diversity, organisations continue to struggle with hiring a diverse workforce.
 Panels explored various strategies to increase diversity and inclusion in your talent strategy.
-Experts shared their own experiences and provided insights on how to remove bias, shape your employer's brand, and sell diverse talent in a career they may not think they want
+Experts shared their own experiences and provided insights on how to remove bias and shape your employer's brand.

 Abigail's talk on dyslexia highlighted the hidden benefits such as analytical thinking and innovation.
 As someone with dyslexia, she offered practical tips on how employers can support neurodiverse candidates during an interview.
 Some things she suggested were accommodating different learning styles and checking output preferences.

 Making sure your workplace includes neurodiverse people can only lead to good things!

 Torin Ellis' powerful talk about inclusion, HR and the future of work was a steal.
 Minus the illusion exposes the world most organisations would rather be left shrouded in mystery - a world where diversity and inclusion are only buzzwords.

 “We are the people that protect the organisation.
 But with that, responsibility is adamant.”

 In today's business world, data is everything.
 Companies constantly collect data on their customers, employees, and competitors to gain a competitive edge.